 Based on the idea that life is like a Marathon, the mission of WeROCK is to teach our participants the important life skills of goal setting, self-reliance, discipline and self-confidence through the design and delivery of instructional programs focused on the proper training for the sport of endurance running, as well as the completion of several long- distance runs, up to and including a 26.2 mile Marathon.

 WeROCK is committed to providing:

-Encouragement to empower Orange County’s youth to accomplish goals well beyond their own initial personal expectations.
+- Encouragement to empower our community’s youth to accomplish goals well beyond their own initial personal expectations.

 The intent of the WeROCK program is not to see how fast or how far a participant can run, but rather to teach our student runners how to set their own personal goals, devise a plan to reach those goals, follow the steps toward achieving the goals, and accomplish the task.
 Although most participants train for a 26.2 Marathon, WeROCK is a non-competitive program and participants may elect, after discussion with their parents or family physicians, to set a goal of running a distance shorter than a full marathon.
 For students who desire to complete only races of less than the full marathon distance, the coaches will tailor the training regimen to meet their individual needs.